Five Warning Signs Your Supply Chain Is in Polycrisis Mode

 3) Decision latency rises as manual patches spread

 First fix: write three switches you can execute inside 48 hours.
-Tie each to a trigger and pathway.
+Tie each to a trigger and a pathway.
 Pre-approve scope and spend.

 4) Finance and operations tell different stories